About CMV

 CMV tracks several long term macroeconomic indicators, comparing current values to their historical norms.
 The methodology is explained in each model's individual page, but generally each model looks for the over/undervaluation of the respective indicator in terms of how many standard deviations the current value is from the historical norm.

-Our market valuation ratings are:
+Our market ratings are:

 Strongly Overvalued This rating corresponds to values greater than 2 standard deviations from the mean, and should statistically occur about 2% of the time.